klementtan/klementtan.com/_readings/concurrency-in-action.md

 ## Chapter 4: Synchronizing concurrent operations

+**Futures** summary:
+* `std::future`:
+  * Represents a future result that might not be available now.
+  * Threads can block on the future until the result is available.
+  * Must have an opposite end that provides the future result
+* Opposite ends of a future:
+  * `std::async`: a function that is invoked in a separate thread (depending on policy) and the return result is the future result
+  * `std::package_task`: a packaged function object can be invoked in the future explicitly .
+The return result is also the future result
+  * `std::promise`: an object that can set the future's result with `set_value()`

 ### Waiting for an event or condition

 Problem: thread A needs to wait for some condition to be true where that condition can be set to